azsk/AzTS-docs/AzTS Data Table/Readme.md

 ## **Overview**

-Azure Tenant Security Solution centrally scans subscriptions and gets control scan results, processed RBAC data, resource inventory data, subscription metadata, etc., and pushes all the data into a blob storage of a central storage account.
+Azure Tenant Security Solution centrally scans subscriptions and produces control scan results, processed RBAC data, resource inventory data, subscription metadata, etc., and pushes all the data into a blob storage of a central storage account.

 ## **AzTS Data Table details**